FlorentFischer/OptimalRebalancingInterface/README.md

 ## 3- Plots and charts

-> Cumulative returns of portfolio and benchmark:
+> **Cumulative returns of portfolio and benchmark:**

+> This plot show the cumulative returns of the benchmark and also the cumulative returns of the portfolio.
+This cumulative returns plot include the trasaction costs when a portfolio rebalancing occurs.

-> Portfolio weights variations:
+> **Portfolio weights variations:**

+> This plot will show you the portfolio weights of each assets in the portfolio.
+It allows you to highlight when portfolio rebalancing occurs with small steep pikes in allocations that reach the initial optimal allocation.

-> Benchmark weights répartition:
+> **Benchmark weights allocation:**

+> This pie chart plot will show you the benchmark weight allocation, the weights defined as optimal according to pictet LPP products.
+For general LPP-40 the repartition provided is 40% stocks and 60% bonds.
+You can click on a precise sector if you want to zoom on their components.

-> Monthly returns of the portfolio and the benchmark:
+> **Monthly returns of the portfolio and the benchmark:**

+> On this barplot you can see the monthly returns of the benchmark and also the monthly returns of the portfolio.
+So you can easily compare them

 # Jupyter NoteBook for local deployment: